 As project issues come up, it's necessary to create RFIs and obtain information or clarifications to move the project forward.

 The task isn't very straightforward, though.
 When the process of surfacing issues is disconnected from RFI creation, data leaks and delays may occur.
 For instance, if a team member needs to set up an RFI regarding an issue they didn't create, that RFI may end up missing important details.

 To solve this, ensure that your projects management solutions are tightly integrated.
 Details about all issues should be readily available, so that anyone tasked with creating an RFI can do so without missing anything.

 Integrated project management workflows also come in handy when they're connected to meetings.
 By linking issues and RFIs to meeting minutes, you can make sure that they're discussed during your team catch-ups.

 And since all the data lives in one place, team attendees will be able to access the right information and engage in productive discussions.
-BIM 360 Meetings is a great solution for enabling these connected workflows.
+Meetings in Autodesk Build is a great solution for enabling these connected workflows.

 Inefficiencies around managing and implementing changes in construction projects can diminish your bottom line.
 When it comes to change management, poor communication and data sharing results in projects being delayed and over-budget, which can wreak havoc on your financials.